 Caribbean to develop regional template for information collection, collating and sharing.

-Ms Nadia Nanan (EMA) spoke on improving SWM through Public Education and share the following statistics of survey done in 2016 (1000 households)
+Ms Nadia Nanan (EMA) spoke on improving SWM through Public Education and shared the following statistics of a survey done in 2016 (sample of 1000 households)

 56% were environmentally literate